Nusiq/regolith-filters/pytemplate/README.md

 ```
 ...
     "component_groups": {
-      "TEMPLATE:variants": {"num_variants": 10},
+      "TEMPLATE:variants": {
+          "num_variants": 10,
+          "base_name": "component_a",
+          "int_component": "variant"
+      },
+      "TEMPLATE1:variants": {
+          "num_variants": 10,
+          "base_name": "component_b",
+          "int_component": "mark_variant"
+      },
 ...
 ```
-This template creates and add 10 component groups for the entity with variant values from 0 to 9 inclusive.
+This template creates and add 10 component groups for the entity with variant values from 0 to 9 (named `component_a_{number}`) and 10 component groups with mark variant values from 0 to 9 (named `component_b_{number}`).

+Note that the trigger phrase is "TEMPLATE" but "TEMPLATE1" is also a valid because "TEMPLATE" is a prefix of "TEMPLATE1".
+Everything *after the trigger phrase* and before the colon is ignored so you can use the same template multiple times in the same part of the JSON file.
+The part after colon is the identifier of the template.

+# 🔧 Technical details
-# Configuration settings
+## Configuration settings
-- `bp_patterns: str` - optional glob patterns for matching JSON files in behavior pack (`**/*.json` by default)
+- `bp_patterns: str` - glob patterns for matching JSON files in behavior pack (`**/*.json` by default)
-- `rp_patterns: List[str]` - optional glob patterns for matching JSON files in
+- `rp_patterns: List[str]` - glob patterns for matching JSON files in resource
-  resource pack (`**/*.json` by default)
+  pack (`**/*.json` by default)
-- `trigger_phrases: List[str]` - optional list of strings used to trigger the
+- `trigger_phrase: str` - a string used to trigger the template replacement.
-  template replacement.
-The default value is `["TEMPLATE"]`. defining multiple trigger phrases can be useful when you want to use the same template multiple times in the same place with different parameters.
+  The default value is `"TEMPLATE"`.
+Any key in the JSON file that starts with this string, is split into two parts using `:` as a separator.
+The first part is the trigger phrase (+ optional suffix) and the second part is the identifier of the template (the path to the teplate file relative to the filter data path).
-- `sort_keys: bool` - optional value which decides whether the keys of the modified JSON file should be sorted.
-True by default.
+- `sort_keys: bool` - optional value which decides whether the keys of the JSON file should be sorted. `True` by default.
+This property only affects the files that are modified by the filter.
+Sorting keys is not the purpose of this filter so for performance reasons it doesn't write the files if they're not modified.
-- `compact: bool` - optional value which decides whether the modified JSON should be compact (with white spaces removed).
-False by default.
+- `compact: bool` - optional value which decides whether the JSON should be compact (with white spaces removed). `False` by default.
+This property only affects the files that use are modified by the filter.
 - `scope_path: str` - a path to JSON file that diefines the scope of variables provided to the template during its evaluation.
-This propery is merged with the scope provided directly in the modified JSON file and with the default scope which is: `{'true': True, 'false': False, 'math': math, 'uuid': uuid}` where math and uuid are standard python modules.
+This propery is merged with the scope provided directly inside the JSON file and with the default scope which is: `{'true': True, 'false': False, 'math': math, 'uuid': uuid}` (`math` and `uuid` are standard Python modules).
 The default value of this property is `pytemplate/scope.json`.

-The path is relative to data folder in working directory of regolith.
+## Providing data to the templates
+There are 3 ways to provide the scope of variables to the template:
+- Some of the values are provided by default (for example `true` value is equal to `True` so you can use exactly the same syntax as in JSON files)
+- You can put the data into the JSON file indicated by the `scope_path` property.
+- You can provide the data directly to the template when it's referenced in the JSON file.
+A template reference always contains two parts: the key which triggers the use of the template and an object which is merged with the scope provided by the other two ways.